This Vegan Brownie Recipe bakes up rich with the most amazing mix of ingredients. Gluten-free Crazy Brownies taste like the best fudgy dessert.

-These fudgy, dense and sweet brownies come straight out of Dreena Burton's new cookbook - Plant Powered Families, over 100 Kid-tested Whole-foods Vegan Recipes.
+These fudgy, dense, and sweet brownies come straight out of Dreena Burton's cookbook - Plant-Powered Families, over 100 Kid-tested Whole-foods Vegan Recipes.

-Her newest book has lots of colorful photos to drool over and the recipes will keep you enthralled.
+Dreena's book has lots of colorful photos to drool over and the recipes will keep you enthralled.

 I have been admiring Dreena's recipes since the very beginning of my vegan days.
-Every one I have tried has been worth remaking and this recipe is no exception.
+Every single recipe I have tried has been worth remaking and this recipe is no exception.

 Just look at this recipe.
 Scroll on down this page and take a gander at the ingredients.
 The outcome is fantastic!

 - Artichoke Sunflower Burgers